odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 base account will be used: (`Base Imponible de Impuestos en Base a Flujo de Efectivo`) in the journal entry when reclassifying taxes. **Do not delete this account**.

-If you create a new tax, you need to add the correct :guilabel:`Tax Grids` for it (`IVA`, `ISR` or `IEPS`).
-Odoo only supports these three groups of taxes.
+If you create a new tax in :menuselection:`Accounting --> Configuration --> Taxes`, you need to add the correct :guilabel:`Tax Grids` for it (`IVA`, `ISR` or `IEPS`).
+Odoo **only** supports these three groups of taxes.

 .. image:: mexico/mx-taxes-config.png
-   :alt: Taxes accounts.
+   :align: center
+   :alt: Tax accounts available for Odoo.

 Products
 --------

-To configure products, go to the :guilabel:`Accounting` tab, and in the :guilabel:`UNSPSC Product Category` field, select the category that represents that product.
-The process can be done manually or through :doc:`a bulk import </applications/general/export_import_data>`.
+To configure products, go to :menuselection:`Accounting --> Customers --> Products`, then select a product to configure, or :guilabel:`Create` a new one.
+In the :guilabel:`Accounting` tab, and in the :guilabel:`UNSPSC Product Category` field, select the category that represents the product.
+The process can be done manually, or through :doc:`a bulk import <../../general/export_import_data>`.

 .. note::
-   All products need to have a |SAT| code associated with them in order to prevent validation errors.
+   All products need to have an |SAT| code associated with them in order to prevent validation errors.

 Electronic invoicing